Rentokil Initial Plc (RTO) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-LOS ANGELES, Jan.
-23, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Rentokil Initial plc ("Rentokil" or the "Company") (NYSE: RTO ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+24, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Rentokil Initial plc ("Rentokil" or the "Company") (NYSE: RTO ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN RENTOKIL INITIAL PLC (RTO), CLICK HERE BEFORE JANUARY 27, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN RENTOKIL INITIAL PLC (RTO) CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JANUARY 27, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?